SSRI vs SNRI: Differences, Side Effects, Benefits and Uses

-If you and your doctor decide that antidepressants are a good treatment option for you, it can be challenging to figure out which one is the better fit for you–SSRIs or SNRIs?
+If you and your doctor decide that antidepressants are a good treatment option for you, it can be challenging to figure out which one is the better fit for you–SSRIs vs. SNRIs?
 The best person to help you decide is your doctor, of course, but it doesn’t hurt to do your homework and gain a better understanding of these drug classes.

 What are SSRIs?

 Selective serotonin reuptake inhibitors (SSRIs) are commonly prescribed to treat major depressive disorder.
-They are a popular choice because they are generally safe in most people and cause fewer side effects than other types of antidepressants.
+They are a popular choice because they are generally safe in most people and cause fewer side effects versus other types of antidepressants.